donivanjames/BNSv1-2/README.md

 ## Update v1-4 - The Optimization Update
 **Features**
+- Other obstacles except the one you hit dissapear on game over screen
 - You can now skip intro scene
 - Added sound toggle
 - Apples that spawn on obstacles become coins

 **Design**
+- Increased apple frequency
 - Redid opening scene
 - Increased apple speeds
 - Added werewolves